 This field of research aims to characterize human exposure to chemicals through biomarkers related to the exposure, susceptibility and effects of these substances, as well as to develop laboratory strategies for the detection of xenobiotics in different biological matrices and in non-biological substrates.
 It also includes toxicology specialties such as therapeutic drug monitoring, biological monitoring, risk assessment and the detection of human exposure to xenobiotics, using different matrices and laboratory strategies.

-Substitute Coordinator: Marina Venzon Antunes.
+Coordinator: Marina Venzon Antunes.

-Teaching Representative: Andresa Heemann Betti.
+Substitute Coordinator: Andresa Heemann Betti.

 Teaching Representative: Simone Gasparin Verza.

-Teaching Representative: Magda Susana Perassolo.
+Teaching Representative (suplent): Magda Susana Perassolo.

 Student representative: Juliana Machado Kayser.